-House & Senate Bills Aim to End Federal Marriage Discrimination
+House and Senate Bills to Repeal DOMA, End Federal Marriage Discrimination

 In the wake of new polling from HRC that shows Americans oppose the discriminatory Defense of Marriage Act (DOMA), bills were filed in the House and Senate today to repeal DOMA and end federal discrimination against legally married same-sex couples.
 The Respect for Marriage Act (RMA) was introduced in the House by Reps.
 Jerry Nadler, John Conyers, Barney Frank, Tammy Baldwin, Jared Polis and David Cicilline and for the first time in the Senate by Sens.
 Dianne Feinstein, Patrick Leahy and Kirstin Gillibrand.
 Significantly, Minority Leader Nancy Pelosi and Minority Whip Steny Hoyer are sponsors of the House bill along with over 100 co-sponsors.